AaronRobinsonMSFT/DNNE/readme.md

 ## Generating a native binary using the DNNE NuPkg

-1) The DNNE NuPkg can be built locally by running `pack` on [`dnne-gen.csproj`](./src/dnne-gen/dnne-gen.csproj).
+1) The DNNE NuPkg is published on [NuGet.org](https://www.nuget.org/packages/DNNE), but can also be built locally.

+    * Building the DNNE NuPkg locally is done by running `pack` on [`dnne-gen.csproj`](./src/dnne-gen/dnne-gen.csproj).

         `> dotnet pack dnne-gen.csproj`

 1) Add the NuPkg to the target managed project.

-Remember to update the projects `nuget.config` to point at the location of the recently built DNNE NuPkg.
+    * If NuPkg was built locally, remember to update the projects `nuget.config` to point at the local location of the recently built DNNE NuPkg.

     ```xml
     <ItemGroup>